FMInference/FlexiGen/README.md

 ```
 python3 -m flexgen.apps.helm_run --description mmlu:model=text,subject=abstract_algebra,data_augmentation=canonical --pad-to-seq-len 512 --model facebook/opt-30b --percent 20 80 0 100 0 100 --gpu-batch-size 48 --num-gpu-batches 3 --max-eval-instance 100
 ```
 Note that only a subset of HELM scenarios is tested.
+See more tested scenarios [here](flexgen/apps/helm_passed_30b.sh).

 ### Data Wrangling
 You can run the examples in this paper, ['Can Foundation Models Wrangle Your Data?'](https://arxiv.org/abs/2205.09911), by following the instructions [here](flexgen/apps/data_wrangle).